 Workamajig provides a way for you to perform a soft close of your financial records.
-It is recommended that you do this each month to help eliminate future issues with the posting of transactions and allow you to easily find errors in your financial records and reports.
+It is recommended that you do this each month to help eliminate future issues with the posting of transactions and allow you to find errors in your financial records and reports easily.

 Make sure all reports are being run for the same time frame to ensure accuracy.

-NOTE: In order to ensure that all transactions are captured, you may want to leave the dates blank; select the relevant Sub-Ledgers (NOTE: only the transactions connected with the selected Sub-Ledgers will be captured in the report and subsequent Posting of the transactions): click PRINT.
+NOTE: To ensure that all transactions are captured, you may want to leave the dates blank; select the relevant Sub-Ledgers (NOTE: only the transactions connected with the selected Sub-Ledgers will be captured in the report and subsequent posting of the transactions): click PRINT.
 This provides a report on all approved transaction that is ready for posting.
-Any Transactions that can't be posted will display WILL NOT POST followed by the reason.
+Any transactions that can't be posted will display WILL NOT POST followed by the reason.
 Fix any problem transactions.

-- Set the closing date - When all reports have been deemed correct, you will now set the closing date to prevent any posting of transactions to a date prior to the set Closing date.
+- Set the closing date - When all reports have been deemed correct, you will now set the closing date to prevent any posting of transactions to a date before the set closing date.
 This will also prevent transactions from being unposted.
 The closing date should be set to the first day of the next month.
 Ex.
-To close June, set the date to 07/01/YYYY. via Admin>System Setup> GL Settings: GL Tracking Options> - select a closing date.
+To close June, set the date to 07/01/YYYY. via Admin > System setup > GL settings: GL tracking options > - select a closing date.

 NOTE: For any corrections, typically journal entries, to a closed period, simply move the date back one day and post to that final day of the month.
-This will allow you to easily find any corrective transactions in a prior period.
+This will allow you to find any corrective transactions in a prior period easily.